TishkSuran/Naive_Bayes_Sentiment_Analysis/README.md

 </ul>

 Thus the probability of having the disease given that the test result is positive is in fact only ≈0.0989%.

+### Application of Bayes' Theorem in Classification:
+Now that we have a general understanding of Bayes' Therom, let's see how it seamlessly integrates into the Naive Bayes Classifier for classification tasks.
+In the context of sentiment analysis, the goal is to classify input data into predefined classes or categories such as positive or negative sentiment.

+In the Naive Bayes Classifier, we apply Bayes' Theorem to calculate the probability of a particular class given the input features.
+The "naive" assumption in this classifier is that the features are conditionally independent, given the class.
+Despite the simplification, and as we will see, the Naive Bayes Classifier often performs quite well in practice.